Call for Submissions

 Explain the importance of your work.
 Why should it be considered for a "Best of GradCon" award?
 What is the value of your work?
 That value could include value to yourself as an individual, to the University of Montana, to our community, or more broadly - to humanity.
 It is an opportunity to talk about your work outside the constraints of an abstract and lead the judging panel to want to hear more about this opportunity.

-For students who self-selected into consideration for a "Best of GradCon" awards, your abstract/artist statement & personal statement will be collected and sent to the judges.
+For students who self-selected into consideration for a "Best of GradCon" awards, your abstract/artist statement & personal statement (circa 500 words) will be collected in the submission process and sent to the judges.
 This is considered to be Round 1 of the judging.
 Judges will pick the “Top” submissions in the categories of: 15 minute Oral Presentation, Visual & Performing Arts, 5 minute "Chalk Talks" and Posters.
 Your submission should compel the judges to want to see more.
+Abstract/Personal Statement Rubric.

-The next step for Round 2 will include uploading a video submission to a specified UM Box account by April 13th.
+The next step for Round 2 will include uploading a video submission to a specified UM Box account by Friday, April 13th.
+If your video has not been uploaded by midnight on April 13th, your submission will automatically be disqualified.
 Videos should be no more than 15 minutes in length, this includes poster presentations (5 minutes for 5-minute presentations).
 Tailoring the presentation to a general audience is one of the most important factors in obtaining a “Best of GradCon” Award.
 So, take the time to get it right.
 This is excellent opportunity to introduce your yourself and to explain the importance of your project.
 Presentations will judged based on the Presentation Rubric.

 Students may use their own video recording system OR can access the free, One Button Studio in the Mansfield Library.
 To reserve the One Button Studio students must check out the key at the front desk.
 (OBS has been designed as an intuitive video studio to practice presentations and create video content, located on level one of the Library in room 102).
-Bring a large thumdrive to save & transfer the file to the UM Box.
+Bring a (larger gig) USB drive to save & transfer the file to the UM Box.

 Judges will deliberate and awardees will be announced (ONLY) at the GradCon Award & Poster Session 4:30 – 5:00pm.
 You'll want to be present during this exciting moment or have a representative available to accept your "Best of GradCon" award should you not be able to attend.